Leave of Absence

 - STD is integrated with State Disability Insurance (SDI) where applicable.

 Eligibility: If you work 30 or more hours per week, you are eligible for STD benefits beginning on the first of the month following 30 days of active employment.

 Long Term Disability is a monthly benefit for employees who are disabled beyond the 25 weeks of approved STD.

 - LTD is payable by The Hartford and acts like an insurance plan.

 - LTD has a 180-day waiting period of total disability before benefits will be paid

 - Will pay 50% of your base salary for approved disability claims or 60% if you purchased the “buy-up.” •

 McClatchy's LOA team is here to help you navigate considerations or the need for leave.
-For information regarding your rights under state and federal family and medical leave laws, disability laws, wage replacement or to notify of a leave of absence, contact the LOA team by phone, email or using the online form below:
+For information regarding your rights under state and federal family and medical leave laws, disability laws, wage replacement or to notify of a leave of absence, contact the LOA team by phone or email or using the information below: